• Skip to main content

 Autumn drive up Boreas Pass on the Park County side.
 Photo: Dean Allman

 Because of their nature as high alpine passes in the Rocky Mountains, many of the roads close seasonally each winter, usually beginning in late October to early November.
 They begin opening again in May, some not until later in June.
-So each summer make the most of your long days and take on these stunning views.
+So each summer, make the most of your long days and take on these stunning views.

-If you’re looking for more of a challenge and have the high-clearance, 4×4 to drive, consider these highest roads in Colorado.
+If you’re looking for more of a challenge and have a high-clearance, 4×4 to drive, consider these highest roads in Colorado.
 Some of these are one-way trips up to the peak or very near, others are up and down the other side passes, like these great drives below.

 Cameron Pass